MosesEsan/mesan-laravel-jwt-authentication-quotes-api/README.md

 We need to add an extra column to the users table.

-Create new table “user_verifications” that will store token of user verification code.
-When a user is signed up, a verification code is generated and stored in the table, an email is then sent to the user asking them to verify their account by following a link to /user/verify/{verification_code}.

 Available on my <a href="" target="_blank">blog</a>.

 <a name="step5"></a>
 ### Step 5: Register